 Step #7.
 Now, type the server address, account name and other details for your VPN connection.

 Step #8.
-Press “Authentication settings” and give the authentication information as provided by network administrator.
+Press “Authentication settings” and give the authentication information as provided by the network administrator.

 Step #9.
 Press “OK” and then hit “Connect.”